JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Fixed teacher meal pricing calculation - teacher discount now only applies when using default pricing, not custom pricing ✓ Eliminated all discounts from calculations - removed teacher meal discounts and group discounts for transparent pricing ✓ Added airport transfer cost input field to internal analysis section for accurate profitability tracking
+✓ Fixed teacher meal pricing calculation - teacher discount now only applies when using default pricing, not custom pricing ✓ Eliminated all discounts from calculations - removed teacher meal discounts and group discounts for transparent pricing ✓ Added airport transfer cost input field to internal analysis section for accurate profitability tracking ✓ Fixed PDF output width to fit standard A4 page sizing with proper margins and full-width layout

 ## System Architecture